What is the history of Greg McGarity hires at Georgia?

 Here are the hires in chronological order and how they have done so far:

 Lizzy Stemke, volleyball: Stemke was McGarity’s first hire, after the 2010 season.
 She had been an assistant at Nebraska.
-Stemke was fired after five seasons, with a 79-105 overall record and 32-80 in the SEC.
+Stemke resigned after six seasons, with a 79-105 overall record and 32-80 in the SEC.

-Danna Durante, gymnastics: Durante, who had been the coach at California, was hired after Jay Clark was fired in 2011.
+Danna Durante, gymnastics: Durante, who had been the coach at Cal, was hired after Jay Clark resigned in 2012.
 Georgia’s best finish under Durante was fifth at the national meet.
 Durante was fired last year after the team finished 12th at the national meet.

-Scott Stricklin, baseball: Stricklin, who replaced David Perno after the 2012 season, had been the head coach at Kent State, and prior to that an assistant at Georgia Tech.
-He had an ideal résumé, but so far it’s been a struggle.
-Georgia has yet to reach the NCAA Tournament in Stricklin’s four seasons, and his record with the Bulldogs was 104-119-1 overall and 43-75-1 entering this season.
+Scott Stricklin, baseball: Stricklin, who replaced David Perno after the 2013 season, had been the coach at Kent State, and prior to that an assistant at Georgia Tech.
+He had an ideal résumé, but so far it has been a struggle.
+Georgia has yet to reach the NCAA Tournament in Stricklin’s four seasons, and his record with the Bulldogs was 104-119-1 overall and 43-74-1 entering this season.
 The Bulldogs are 11-5 this season but have yet to start SEC play.

 Josh Brewer, women’s golf: Brewer was an assistant at Southern California when he was hired in 2012 to replace Kelly Hester, whose contract was not renewed.
-Hester, a Georgia alumnus, is now the coach at Clemson, which qualified for the NCAA Tournament last year.
-Georgia, under Brewer, has qualified for the NCAA nationals once in his four years, finishing 18th two years ago.
+Hester, a Georgia alumnus, is now the coach at Clemson, which qualified for the NCAA Championships last year.
+Georgia, under Brewer, has qualified for the NCAA Championships, finishing 18th two years ago.

-Patros Kyprianou, track and field/cross country: Kyprianou was an assistant coach at Georgia for seven years before being elevated in 2015 to replace Wayne Norton, who was not retained.
-This has been a home-run hire so far, with Kyprianou guiding the women’s indoor track team to a national title last week, and the other track teams also contending for titles.
-Kyprianou oversees essentially six sports: men’s outdoor track, indoor track and cross country, along with the women’s teams in the three sports.
+Petros Kyprianou, track and field/cross-country: Kyprianou was an assistant coach at Georgia for seven years before being elevated in 2015 to replace Wayne Norton, who was not retained.
+This has been a home-run hire so far, with Kyprianou guiding the women’s indoor track team to a national title last week and the other track teams also contending for titles.
+Kyprianou oversees essentially six sports: men’s outdoor track, indoor track and cross-country, along with the women’s teams in the three sports.